Zero-Tang/SimpleWhpDemo/readme.md

 ## Emulator API
 I noticed WHP also provides a set of [Emulator API](https://learn.microsoft.com/en-us/virtualization/api/hypervisor-instruction-emulator/hypervisor-instruction-emulator).
 Please note that the Emulator API aims to further decode the Port I/O and Memory-Mapped I/O so that we wont have to grab the data on our own.
 This significantly reduces our effort to transfer data between our emulated peripherals and the vCPU.

+## Rust
+This demo also features a Rust version. \
+Use `cargo run` command to build and run this demo.

+**Note**: This demo is written in Rust 2024.
+Make sure your compiler version is new enough.

 ## Personal Comments
 The [official reference to WHP APIs](https://docs.microsoft.com/en-us/virtualization/api/hypervisor-platform/hypervisor-platform) provided by Microsoft is not well documented.
 Also, the functionality of WHP, at least from my experience on Windows 10 x64 LTSC 2019 (version 1809, Build 17763), is so scarce that I have to use I/O instructions for hypercalls.
 What's even worse is that WHP in LTSC does not even support exception interceptions!
 This means I can't debug the guest in hypervisor level.
 I thereby conjecture such lack of functionalities is why VMware Workstation requires Windows 10 x64 2004 to run alongside with Hyper-V.

 Why am I implementing this demo?
 I am familiarizing myself with the design logic of WHP. \
 Please follow the [Project NoirVisor](https://github.com/Zero-Tang/NoirVisor).
 In this project, I am aiming to implement a hypervisor as a competitor to WHP.

+The `windows` crate (version 0.59.0 and earlier) contains a bug that `WHV_REGISTER_VALUE` is not aligned on 16-byte boundary.
+This could cause alignment exception while moving register values between host and guest.
+Therefore, the `aligned` crate is required to adjust its position.

 ## License
 This project is licensed under the MSPL License.